Acceptable Uses of IT Infrastructure and Resources Policy Statement

 1. User Responsibilities and Statement of Prohibited Uses

-Only authorized Users have the privilege to access and use the IT Resources.
-Access and use is limited to the purposes that are consistent with the instructional, research, and administrative goals of the University.
+Only authorized Users have the privilege to access and use the University's IT Resources.
+Access and use are limited to the purposes that are consistent with the instructional, research, and administrative goals and mission of the University.

-Users may not use the IT Resources under false name, identification, email address, signature, or other medium of any person or entity without proper authorization.
-The University prohibits such use of a User name for the purposes of misrepresentation or an attempt to avoid legal or other obligations.
-Any such unethical use may constitute a violation of this policy.
+Users may not use the IT Resources under a false name, identification, email address, signature, or other media of any person or entity without proper authorization.
+The University prohibits such use of a username for the purposes of misrepresentation.

-When choosing a password for access to the IT Resources, or portions thereof, Users are must adhere to the following rules so as to prevent unauthorized access through any User’s password.
+When choosing a password for access to the IT Resources, Users should follow the guidelines set forth below to prevent unauthorized access:

-- Do not write down your password(s) on a piece of paper or record them in a file.
+- Do not write down your password(s) or store them in an unsecured manner.

 - Birth dates;

-- Unaltered words that could be found in a dictionary, including non-English words, and words spelled backwards;
+- Unaltered words that could be found in a dictionary on their own, including non-English words, and words spelled backward;

 - Telephone numbers;